OpenRobotLab/EmbodiedScan/README.md

 - **AP and AR**: These metrics calculate the precision and recall by considering each sample as an individual category.
 - **AP_C and AR_C**: These versions categorize samples belonging to the same subclass and calculate them together.
-- **gtop-k**: An expanded metric that generalizes the traditional top-k metric, offering insights into broader performance aspects.
+- **gTop-k**: An expanded metric that generalizes the traditional Top-k metric, offering insights into broader performance aspects.

 Below is an example of how to utilize the Visual Grounding Evaluator: